Table Of Contents

 3. Use Spot Instances alongside more reliable instances

-However, SPs and RIs require you to commit to spending a certain amount per instance per hour (SPs) and a fixed resource usage level per hour (RIs) for a specified period of time (1 or 3 years).
+However, SPs and RIs require you to commit to spending a certain amount per instance per hour (SPs) or a fixed resource usage level per hour (RIs) for a specified period (1 or 3 years).

 4. Use Spot Instances alongside On-Demand Instances